AndreaOliver/AndreaOliver/README.md

 <h2 align="center"> About Me <img src="https://media.giphy.com/media/4XXo8A7CIW1lZGgdhm/giphy.gif" width="50"/> </h2>

 My passion for the IT world made me decide to change my career path.
-I have diversified professional training and work experience as an Accoutant, Notary and Entrepreneur, which allows me to adapt, with a better understanding of business logic and needs, as well as their approach to meeting their objectives through code.
+I have diversified professional work experience as an Accoutant, Notary and Entrepreneur, which allows me to adapt myself with a good understanding of business logic and needs in projects.

-I'm in constant need of learning and searching for new challenges.
+I'm meticulous and I work conscientiously with the dedication that my tasks deserve, and have a keen interest in technology, web applications and user experience.

+As someone who is characterized by her proactive attitude, I keep in constant learning of new skills in order to successfully face the challenges ahead.

 I enjoy teamwork and adding value to generate a positive impact on society.
 I really believe that's the real goal in life... to do our best to improve every day in every single aspect and that will reflect on everybody and everything around us.